 Apparently her mom had told her that all men are essentially big children who just throw things about.
 Waiting for their mothers or their women to pick them up.
 Because ladies are supposed to be more responsible and organized than men.

 So she found me odd.
 And took off.

 I didn’t follow her because I did not, and still don’t (to this day) know how to throw things about in the hope that someone else will pick up after me.
-Seven years in both boarding primary and boarding secondary schools will squeeze that mindset out of you, if at all you possess it.
+Seven years in both boarding primary and boarding secondary schools will squeeze that mindset out of you.

 Anyway, I have an organizational system that keeps me sane.

 You see, my tasks are accomplished in certain orders.
-And all the tasks have to be accomplished in a pre-planned sequence before I can move on to other things.
-If they are not, I cannot concentrate on anything else.
+And all the tasks have to be done in a pre-planned sequence before I can move on to other things.
+If they are not, I cannot concentrate on anything else afterwards.
 Even if I were to take concentration pills.

-I have also woken up in the dead of the night, on more occasions than I care to count, because I remembered the dishes in my sink had not been properly arranged, or the wall sockets in my living room were not switched off.
+I have also woken up in the dead of the night, on more occasions than I care to count, because I remembered the dishes in my sink had not been properly arranged and they might fall and break.
+Or the wall sockets in my living room were not switched off, and that they might burn the house.
 Or that I left my phone charger on the couch rather than on the TV stand where it is supposed to be.

 But I was never like that in my younger years.
 I must admit the bug of obsessing over such weird little details bit me somewhere around my eighteenth or nineteenth year on earth.
 And I have been unable to get rid of the resulting compulsive tendencies that sit in my mind until they are attended to, like some obsessive habit.